AlertMend/AlertMend.io/public/blog/mastering-kubernetes-statefulsets.md

 author: "Himanshu Bansal"
 ---

-# Mastering Kubernetes StatefulSets: Basics, Use Cases, and Debugging Tips

 StatefulSets are designed for stateful applications that require stable network identities and persistent storage.

 ## What Are StatefulSets?